 List of Important People Connected to the Statue of Liberty such as Emma Lazarus Read more about the Statue of Liberty Famous People >>

-Once the statue was complete, it was shipped to USA.
-Here, the civil engineer Gustav Eiffel came up with an innovative to erect the state at New York Harbour.
+Once the statue was complete, it was shipped to the USA.
+Here, the civil engineer Gustav Eiffel of ‘The Eiffel Tower Fame’ came up with an innovative to erect the statue at New York Harbour.
 Thanks to his method, the statue stands stable to this day.